-The winner of our contest is Granny Moon:
+The winner of our 1998 contest is Granny Moon for this terrific story:

 Breakfast when I was a kid was a weekend event – cold cereal before school didn’t count.
 And every weekend it was pretty much the same thing.
 Daddy would get out his cast iron skillet, place it on the gas stove and start frying.
 Always eggs.
 Sometimes bacon, occasionally ham – and if it were fishing season there would be fresh caught rainbow trout from his 4 am jaunt on the lake.